xValenciax/alx-system_engineering-devops/0x09-web_infrastructure_design/1-distributed_web_infrastructure.md

     which distributes the work equally over both of them.
 ```

-- The Load Balancer `HAproxy` Added
+- The added Load Balancer `HAproxy`

 ```text
     The Load Balancer is to help distribute requests equally over available resources,